Skip to main content

 How is NAICS different from SIC?

-NAICS differs from the Standard Industrial Classification (SIC) system because of the ability to adapt to changes in the economy and industries.
+• NAICS differs from the Standard Industrial Classification (SIC) system because of its ability to adapt to changes in the economy and industries.
 NAICS is more detailed and flexible, allowing for a more accurate classification of businesses based on their activities.

 Can a business have multiple NAICS codes?